WSU-kduncan/f24cicd-RecycledDrit/Project4/README-CD.md

 The first line sets the id of the webhook, which will be used to call it later.
 The second line is what command the webhook will run when it is triggered, It has the path to our bash script to tell it that is the command that should be run.
 And the third line is the working directory that command will be executed in, that being the `deployment` directory that our script exists in.

 Now when you run the command `webhook -hooks /path/to/hooks.json -verbose` you will see the webhook come online and wait for a trigger.
 You can cause a trigger by going to http://[your-public-ip]:9000/hooks/redeploy-webhook which will activate the program, run the script, and update your docker container.
+When you have your webhook listening and you cause a trigger at the http address, you should see webhook reporting that it recived the HTTP request and triggered successfuly, along with the docker image being downloaded to your instance.

 But this still isn't automated, to do that we are going to have to go back to dockerhub (You could do something similar with github but I think using dockerhub for this situation is better i.e. the script won't be called before the tags can be pushed) and look at the "Webhooks" tab in your repository.
 Click in and you will see two boxes asking for a name and a url.
 Make the name whatever you want and make the url http://[your-public-ip]:9000/hooks/redeploy-webhook then hit the plus on the right.
 Now dockerhub will make the trigger with the webhook url every time a push is made to the repository.